EastonMcCollum/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+   It takes into consideration that some people have disadvantages when using a website, and trys to fill any gaps for them.
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. alt tags for images, semantic html, colorblind options
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a storage container for a value
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? having a protected block of code that can take in arguments and perform an action without having to retype the code every time
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array[index].key

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.